onaseer07/MUA-BonApp/README.md

 ## [](https://github.com/onaseer07/MUA-BonApp#acknowledgments)Acknowledgments

--   Developed as part of the UT Coding Boot Camp challenge to apply modern web technologies skills in creating a full-stack application that solves the business problem.
+-   Developed as part of the UT Coding Boot Camp challenge to apply modern web technology skills in creating a full-stack application that solves the business problem.